Johnhalk/Cards/README.md

 sudo easy_install pytest-cov
 ```

-That should do it!
-Success!!
+That should do it, success !!

-- Try running pytest and see the tests passing.

 ## File architecture design choice: